odddollar/Hertz-hunter/README.md

 At a racing event I attended there was an issue with someone's damaged VTX broadcasting at full power on two channels, thus interfering with another pilot.
 A spectrum analyser was essential for diagnosing this issue, as two peaks at different frequencies could be seen in the spectrum graph when only the damaged VTX was powered on.

 This project aims to make this useful tool more accessible to pilots and race organisers, and can be easily added to a race-day tool bag.
-It uses a common RX5808 video receiver to scan from 5645MHz to 5945MHz (and 5345MHz to 5645MHz for low band channels) and displays a graph of the received signal strength (RSSI) on different frequencies within this range on a small OLED display.
+It uses a common RX5808 video receiver to scan from 5645MHz to 5945MHz (and 5345MHz to 5645MHz for low-band channels) and displays a graph of the received signal strength (RSSI) on different frequencies within this range on a small OLED display.

 *Example of a soldered prototype*